 A maximum wait time (timeout) can be set in tmout.
+The time unit for tmout is the same as that for system time (= 1 ms).
 If the tmout time elapses before the wait release condition is met (before a message arrives), the system call terminates, returning timeout error code E_TMOUT.